sebastian-fuglesang/Komsys/README.md

 # Komsys
 The purpose of this repositiory is to store and mange the code related to the semester Project for Design av Kommuniserende Systemer.

-# Useful technologies for the project
+# Potentialy useful technologies for the project

 Videocall
 - Video SDK: